 Knowles appeared in 43 games for the A’s during the regular season, winning five and notching seven saves.
 He made his first postseason appearance with one-third of an inning in Oakland’s loss to the Orioles in the American League Championship Series.

 Going 5-1 with a career-low 1.37 ERA in 1972, Knowles helped the A’s to the pennant but missed the postseason, including the A’s World Series triumph over Cincinnati, after he broke a thumb on September 27 against Minnesota.
-Batting against Bert Blyleven in the top of the tenth with Dick Green on first, Knowles hit a ball that he thought might fall in for a hit.
+Batting against Bert Blyleven in the bottom of the tenth with Dick Green on first, Knowles hit a ball that he thought might fall in for a hit.

 “It had rained the night before, which was a rarity in Oakland, and the field was not in great shape.
 Anyway, I hit a ball and I thought when I hit it that it had a chance to be a double.
 I rushed out of the box and slipped and I jammed my thumb into the ground and broke it.
 The guy [César Tovar] caught the ball anyway.
 That was a low point in my life because if you play this game you want to get in the World Series; you want to perform in the World Series, but I missed it all.
 I was there, but I didn’t have an opportunity to pitch.”